Integralist/integralist.co.uk/content/posts/vim.md

 Most people know how to use Vim's [`:substitute`](https://vimhelp.org/change.txt.html#%3Asubstitute) command, but it seems people are less familiar with the use of [`\v`](https://vimhelp.org/pattern.txt.html#%2F%5Cv) as a way to enable 'magic mode'.

-Magic mode just means your regex pattern works like you would expect it to from an engine supporting [PCRE](https://www.pcre.org/) (Perl Compatible Regular Expressions, probably the most common implementation).
+For me 'magic mode' really just means my regex pattern works doesn't require escaping characters like `+` or `()` which is quite frustrating.
+I just prefix my pattern with `\v` and I can forget that for the most part (†). more like I'd expect it to from an engine supporting [PCRE](https://www.pcre.org/) (Perl Compatible Regular Expressions, probably the most common implementation).

+> † One caveat when using magic mode is that you _do_ need to escape curly brackets as most regex engines treat `{}` as a 'quantifier' such as `{1,3}` and so if I'm programming/coding and I need to search for a `{` (which is common in programming languages), then I have to escape it `\{`.
+You can learn more about Vim's regex engine via the help but also via [vimregex.com](http://vimregex.com/).

 Let's start off by looking at `\v` not using a substitution but with a standard [`/`](https://vimhelp.org/pattern.txt.html#%2F) search.